Matt Phillips: West Bromwich Albion

 On 6 July 2016, Phillips joined Premier League side West Bromwich Albion on a four-year deal.
 Phillips got his first league goal in a win against reigning Premier League Champions Leicester City.
 He finished the game with an assist and the winning goal in the 2–1 win.
 Phillips continued his goal scoring exploits in the next game against Burnley F.C.
 He opened the scoring in the fourth minute and also set up a goal for Albion captain Darren Fletcher, helping the team to establish a 3–0 first half lead, in a game which ended as a 4–0 win.
 On 31 December he scored and set up Hal Robson-Kanu's first Albion goal in a 2–1 win over Southampton.
 He set up more goals for Chris Brunt and Gareth McAuley in a 3–1 win over Hull which took his tally up to 8 assists for the season.

 On 5 August 2021, Phillips signed a contract extension until the summer of 2024.
 On 22 May 2024, the club announced he would be leaving in the summer when his contract expired.

 Oxford United

 On 1 August 2024, Phillips signed for newly promoted Championship club Oxford United on a free transfer.
 On 13 August, Phillips made his debut for the club, as well as scoring his first goal, in a 2–0 win against Peterborough United in the EFL Cup.

+On 2 February 2026, Phillips left Oxford by mutual consent.

+Stevenage

+On 13 February 2026, Phillips signed for Stevenage for the remainder of the season.
+On 18 May 2026, Phillips leaving Stevenage was announced.